twolfson/nightlife/cities/california_san-francisco.md

 - $10 for drink
 - $25 for cover
 - Went to a Daft Punk set (cannot comment on music variety outside of that)

+## Monroe SF
+- Small dance floor
+- Packed in some spots, free in others
+- Pop music

+## The Page
+- Dive bar with hunter's lodge decor
+- Well filled or packed depending on the night
+- $5 for drink
+- No cover

+## Public Works
+- Small dance floor (upper floor)
+- There is lower floor but it is split entry
+- Electronic / experimental music
+- Not crowded

 ## Slate
 - Small dance floor